List Decoding Random Euclidean Codes and Infinite Constellations: List decodability of Haar lattices

 Previously, we showed that lattices and nested lattice codes can achieve $ 2^{\cO(\frac{1}{\delta}\log^2\frac{1}{\delta})} $ list sizes whereas random spherical codes and periodic ICs achieve list sizes that grow as $ \cO(\frac{1}{\delta}\log\frac{1}{\delta}) $.
 This leads to the natural question: Do there exist lattices/nested lattice codes that achieve $ \cO(\poly(1/\delta)) $ list sizes?
-Are the exponential list sizes a consequence of imposing structural regularity or is it an artefact of our proof?
+Are the exponential growth of the list sizes a consequence of structural regularity (i.e., linearity of the lattices) or is it an artifact of our proof?
 We conjecture that lattices can indeed achieve $ \cO(\poly(1/\delta)) $ although we are unable to supply a complete proof at present.
-However, based on some heuristic assumptions, we can give a ``proof'' that a different ensemble of lattices achieve $ \cO(\poly(1/\delta)) $ list sizes.
+However, based on some heuristic assumptions, we can ``prove'' that a different ensemble of lattice codes (based on Haar lattices) achieve $ \cO(\poly(1/\delta)) $ list sizes.